hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 ---
 layout: post
 title: Java 23 Has Arrived, And It Brings a Truckload of Changes
-date: 19-09-2024 04:30:00 +0200
+date: 17-09-2024 04:30:00 +0200
 header:
   teaser: /assets/images/blog/road-train.jpg
 excerpt: Java 23 has arrived, and it brings a truckload of changes!
 For example, in JavaDoc, 'Markdown documentation comments' are now supported.
-On top of that, a lot of features have been repreviewed and there are also two brand-new ones - module import declarations and primitive type patterns.
+On top of that, a lot of features have been re-previewed and there are also two brand-new ones - module import declarations and primitive type patterns.
 This post has all the info!
 tags:
 - java
 ---

 Java 23 has arrived!
-It's been six months since Java 22 was released, so it's time for a fresh truckload of JEPs.
+It's been six months since Java 22 was released, so it's time for a fresh truckload of changes.
 This post takes you on a tour of everything that is part of this release, giving you a brief introduction to each of them.
 Where applicable the differences with Java 22 are highlighted and a few typical use cases are provided, so that you'll be more than ready to start using these features after reading this.

 ![Java 23 brings a truckload of features](/assets/images/blog/road-train.jpg)
 > Image from <a href="https://pxhere.com/en/photo/772190">PxHere</a>